JiachengLi1995/Recformer/README.md

 Our KDD 2023 paper [Text Is All You Need: Learning Language Representations for Sequential Recommendation](https://arxiv.org/abs/2305.13731).

-## Due to Amazon policy, we have to set this repository private temporarily.
-We will apply for permission as soon as possible and make it public again after we get the approval from Amazon.
+Note: Due to Amazon policy, we cannot release the code currently.

+## Please find the replication of Recformer from this [repo](https://github.com/AaronHeee/RecFormer).

 <!--
 ## Quick Links